(Disclosure: Some of the links below may be affiliate links)

 Before you go to visit the house, you need to plan the questions you want to ask.
-If something bothers you about the house, make a note of it and ask.
+If something bothers you about the house, note it and ask.
 You need to ask all the questions you have.
 Even if a question sounds insignificant, you need to ask it.
-And if you feel like the agent does not answer your questions well or is reluctant to answer, you may consider not do business with them.
+And if you feel like the agent does not answer your questions well or is reluctant to answer, you may consider not doing business with them.
 Buying a house is a huge purchase.
 You do not want to take such a decision lightly.
 And you do not want to do business with unprofessional people.

 Now, there are two more essential things when viewing houses.

 The first thing is that you should never tell the agent (or the owner) how much you can afford.
 If you can afford more than the price, they will try to squeeze more out of you.
 It is good to have some margin for negotiation, but you should not let the other party know about your margin.
 The good answer is simply to say that you have enough for this price and already talked with your bank.

 The second thing is that you should not appear too enthusiastic.
 It is not an easy thing to do if you are enthusiastic about the house.
 But this is showing a weakness that some agents will try to use.
 So, try to refrain from showing your emotions and be a little detached.